IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_worker_info.rst

     ID of the resource group.

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about this cluster

-  state (False, str, None)
+  private_vlan (False, str, None)
-    State of the worker
+    None

-  status (False, str, None)
+  private_ip (False, str, None)
-    Status of the worker
+    None

   public_ip (False, str, None)
     None

-  org_guid (False, str, None)
-    The bluemix organization guid this cluster belongs to

-  account_guid (False, str, None)
-    The bluemix account guid this cluster belongs to

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this cluster

   ibmcloud_api_key (True, any, None)